larrybotha/learn-go-with-tests/13-sync/README.md

         function to a package, returning the value in the safe form by default
 - `go vet` can pick up code where a `Mutex` will be copied - passing a pointer to the value resolves the issue
+- embedding is a an approach where a value's methods are made directly available on its containing struct, e.g.

+    ```go
+    package main

+    import "sync"

+    type MyStruct struct {
+        sync.Mutex // embedded mutex
+    }

+    func main() {
+        x := MyStruct{}

+        // Mutex.[Lock | Unlock] are available on the struct
+        x.Lock()
+        x.Unlock()
+    }
+    ```

+    It may be convenient, but is likely a code-smell, and confusingly exposes values that should likely be internal to a struct on its public API

 ## links and resources

 - https://go.dev/wiki/MutexOrChannel